-The weighted average price per tonne of graphite concentrate in December 2014 was US\$1,375.
+The historical 3 year average price in December 2014 was \$1,867 per tonne.
+The weighted average price per tonne of graphite concentrate in December 2014 was US\$1,375 per tonne.
 This is a basket price and reflects the contribution of the different flake sizes and carbon grades to the overall price.

-The start-up price (in 2017 terms) for a tonne of Molo graphite concentrate is a projection based on Roskill information.
+The start-up price (in 2017 terms) for a tonne of Molo graphite concentrate is a projection based on Roskill information using the weighted average price per tonne.
 The graphite price then escalates in the financial model based on Roskill's forecasts for supply and demand.
 The reader is cautioned that these are forecasts and may change subject to market dynamics.